TobiasHerlitz/n-puzzle/README.md

 - ✅ Remove the react context boilerplate if it's not used
 - ✅ Remove hooks that aren't used
-- 🚧 Add steps to run project if reviewer doesn't have bun installed
+- ✅ Add steps to run project if reviewer doesn't have bun installed
+- ✅ Write something about decisions with naming.
+Board vs. BoardEntity
 - 🚧 Clean up scripts in package.json
 - 🚧 Overall look at readme.
 Fill or remove terminology if applicable.
-Review and manually test "Getting started"
-- 🚧 Write something about decisions with naming.
-Board vs. BoardEntity
 - 🚧 Remove commented out vars in global.css